jab/shorty/README.md

 This project currently demonstrates:

-* Hermetically building, running, testing, linting, and auto-formatting a Python codebase, as well as measuring code coverage, using Bazel.
+* Hermetically building, running, testing, type checking, linting, and auto-formatting a Python codebase, as well as measuring code coverage, using Bazel.

 * Bazel managing the creation of native Python virtualenv's automatically, such that e.g. VSCode can follow references across third-party imports.